 You learned earlier that the default Table app is the easiest app-type to set up.
 But this also limits you to having a plain-looking table.
 What if you need more flexibility and freedom in designing your table-content?
 Then customizing the Table app with HTML Template is the best option for you.

 Another practical reason for using a template is to avoid horizontal scrolling.
-This happens when your columns are too many or too wide (based on their actual content).
-There will always be a limit on how narrow the Table app will be before it starts horizontal scrolling.
+That happens when your columns are too many or too wide (based on their actual content).
+There will always be a limit on how narrow the Table app will be before the horizontal scrolling starts.
 By using templates, you'll be able to present all the relevant data and still display beautifully (even on smaller devices).

 Live example: Single-column template